tim-gromeyer/VoiceAssistant/README.md

 - [ ] iOS
 - [ ] WebAssembly

+Note: The Android build works and it starts but I can't load the speech to text plugin

 ## To-Do's

 - [ ] Full customizability
-- [ ] Cross-platform compatibility
-- [ ] Implement Whisper.cpp backend (this will add WebAssembly, iOS and ARM MacOS support)
+- [ ] Implement Whisper.cpp backend (this will add WebAssembly, iOS and M1 MacOS support)

 ## Customization